 Returning to Alberta in 1989, Audrey taught systematic theology at a small Catholic college in Canmore, and then moved to Edmonton to work part-time as a community mental health case manager and to teach Christian spirituality, feminist spirituality and ecological spirituality part-time at St. Joseph’s and St. Stephen’s colleges (University of Alberta).
 She also had a small consulting practice offering spiritual guidance, guest preaching, and ritual leadership (presiding at services), and facilitating women’s spirituality circles.

-Having her first book, Teaching Places, published in 2003 sparked an interest in the publishing world.
-She apprenticed at Company’s Coming and eventually became editor-in-chief of Tortoise Press, a small children’s book publisher owned by long-time Edmonton publisher, Phyllis Arnold.
-Audrey later joined the publications unit at the Alberta Alcohol and Drug Abuse Commission (AADAC).
-Currently Audrey works for Alberta Human Services as a project coordinator helping to redesign service delivery of provincial social-based assistance programs.
+Having her first book, Teaching Places, published in 2003 sparked an interest in working in the industry.
+She apprenticed as a proofreader at Company’s Coming (cookbooks) and eventually became editor-in-chief of Tortoise Press, a small children’s book publisher owned by long-time Edmonton publisher, Phyllis Arnold.
+Audrey later joined the publications unit at the Alberta Alcohol and Drug Abuse Commission (AADAC) as an editor and later as a project coordinator.
+She went on to work as a project coordinator and policy advisor with the Government of Alberta.

 Audrey enjoys bird watching, cycling, hiking, photography, reading, skating, singing, travelling, walking and yoga.